Do you own all of these essential home tools?

 Utility Knife

 A utility knife will allow you to cut through various soft materials with ease.
 I have one nearby at all times for breaking down shipping boxes, cutting plastic strapping, or even drywall.
-That’s why it’s a top tool on my list of 55.
-A good quality utility knife, like this all metal folding knife and a package of 100 replacement blades should last you for years.
+That's why it's a top tool on my list of 55.
+A good quality utility knife and a package of 100 replacement blades should last you for years.

 Multi-Tool